 If you’re not familiar with tax rules, talk to an accountant who can look at your financial situation and make sure you’re taking advantage of every tax-saving opportunity.
 Just make sure that when you do get that check from Uncle Sam, you use it to build wealth, rather than fund your next vacation.

-Building wealth is a long-term financial process, but small contributions to this effort can yield big returns later in life.
+Building wealth and financial success is a long-term process, but small contributions to this effort can yield big returns later in life.
 As you set New Year’s financial goals, focus on actionable steps you can take to start building wealth right away.